Nonreciprocal Equilibrium Josephson Effect of Arbitrary Periodicity from Poor Man's Majorana Zero Modes

 Here, we explore the superconducting diode effect which arises from magnetization gra\-dients that are instead generated from point-like adatoms embedded in a two-dimensional Rashba SC whose phase field possesses a spatially varying profile.
 In Fig.~\ref{fig:Figure1}(a) we depict the mi\-ni\-mal setup which relies on coupled pairs of antiferromagnetic (AFM) adatoms and can lead to a superconducting diode effect.
 This consists of two coupled AFM adatom dimers, with their magnetic moments poin\-ting out of the plane.
-Despite the fact that also here the diode effect stems from the out-of-plane magnetization gradient, the me\-cha\-nisms underlying the two categories of phe\-no\-me\-na radically differ.
-In the present case, the nonreciprocity of the Josephson current results solely from the Yu-Shiba-Rusinov (YSR) states~\cite{YSRS} induced by the adatoms.
+Throughout, we focus on the nonreciprocal Josephson current which solely results from the Yu-Shiba-Rusinov (YSR) states induced by the adatoms~\cite{YSRS}.

 Our analysis reveals that the diode effect becomes substantial when the energy of the YSR states is near zero.
-In fact, the combination of spin-singlet pairing and Rashba SOI ensures that the zero YSR states behave similar to Majorana zero modes (MZMs), albeit that they have a fine-tuned rather than a to\-po\-lo\-gi\-cal origin~\cite{Leijnse,Tsintzis2022,Tsintzis2024,SoutoAguado}.
+In fact, the combination of spin-singlet pairing and Rashba SOI ensures that the zero YSR states behave si\-mi\-lar to Majorana zero modes (MZMs), albeit that they have a fine-tuned rather than a to\-po\-lo\-gi\-cal origin~\cite{Leijnse,Tsintzis2022,Tsintzis2024,SoutoAguado}.
 Nonetheless, we show that these so-called poor man's Majoranas (PMMs) endow the Josephson current with characteristics that are typical to MZMs~\cite{TanakaPWave,Sengupta,KitaevUnpaired,FuKaneJ,Tanaka2009,Jiang2011,San-Jose2012,KotetesTI,Pekker,CarloJ,Sticlet2013,Cayao,Houzet,Levchenko,KMC,MKC,Sakurai,Wang2022,Javed2023}.
 Spe\-ci\-fi\-cal\-ly, we find that the current $I(\phi)$ can be both nonreciprocal and $4\pi$-periodic in terms of the phase bias $\phi=\phi_1-\phi_2$, with $\phi_{1,2}$ the phases felt by the two dimers.
 Notably, the $4\pi$-periodicity arises even in equilibrium, due to the phase $\phi_0$ of the middle SC in Fig.~\ref{fig:Figure1}(a)~\cite{Jiang2011,KotetesTI,Houzet,Levchenko,KMC,MKC,Sakurai}.
-After prior findings for MZMs~\cite{Jiang2011,KotetesTI}, such junctions simultaneously take two energy contributions, i.e., $\propto\cos\big[\big(\phi_1-\phi_2\big)/2\big]$ and $\propto\cos\big[\big(\phi_1+\phi_2\big)/2-\phi_0\big]$.
-These two combined generally render the current $4\pi$-periodic.
-In the remainder, we explore the Josephson current upon varying the intra-dimer distance and the exchange coupling strength between electrons and magnetic moments.
+In the remainder, we explore the Josephson current upon varying the intra-dimer distance and the exchange coupling strength of electrons and magnetic moments.

 \textit{\bt{Modeling the system} -} The Rashba SC is described using the continuum Bo\-go\-liu\-bov - de Gennes (BdG) Hamiltonian:

 \noi where $\bm{p}$ is the momentum, $\sigma_{x,y,z}$ denote the spin Pauli matrices, $\upsilon\geq0$ is the Rashba SOI strength, and $\Delta\geq0$ defines the spin-singlet pairing gap.
 In addition, we employ the energy dispersion $\varepsilon(p)=\big(p^2-p_F^2\big)/2m_*$, with $m_*$ the effective mass, $p_F$ the Fermi momentum of the system for $\upsilon=\Delta=0$, and $p=|\bm{p}|$.
 The above ``single"-particle Hamiltonian is expressed in the Nambu space spanned by electrons with spin up and down, along with their hole partners after acting on them with the time-reversal operator $\hat{\cal T}=i\sigma_y\hat{\cal K}$, where $\hat{\cal K}$ effects complex conjugation.
 Operators in Nambu space are represented with the help of the Pauli matrices $\tau_{x,y,z}$.
 For convenience of notation, the respective unit matrices in spin, Nambu, and other spaces are omitted throughout, and we set $\hbar=1$ for the reduced Planck constant.